plesnera/blender-aws-render-farm/README.md

 This project was forked from https://github.com/wonderunit/blender-aws-render-farm.
 It has been slightly modified to simplify things a bit and handle texture assets.
 It assumes an s3 bucket with 1 (and only) .blender file and any texture assets used.
-Be sure to save your blender file with the relative file paths as described here.
+Be sure to save your blender file with the relative file paths as described below in the steps.

 The benefits of rendering through AWS is that it is nearly infinitely scalable and the rates are better than any render farm I've seen.